 01 of 10

 The Denali National Park experience is fascinating and memorable for a number of reasons.
-First, of course, is magnificent Mount McKinley, which at 20,320 feet is the highest peak in North America.
+First, of course, is magnificent Denali, also known as Mount McKinley, which at 20,320 feet is the highest peak in North America.
 Then there's the wildlife.
 Take one of Denali National Park's bus tours and you're likely to see grizzly bears, moose, caribou, Dall sheep, and wolves.
 Finally, there's the gorgeous and varied color of the park's lakes and rivers, geologic formations, and tundra landscape.
 Spend time at the Denali Visitor Center, located at the park's northeast entrance, to learn about the seasons and the natural history of Denali, and to get information about available park tours, activities, and recreation.

 02 of 10